Sallyzhu/sentiment-analysis-twitter/README.md

 # sentiment-analysis-twitter
+This script has the following features:
+* Searches tweets using Twitter search API
+* Supports location-specific search using Twitter's geo search API
+* Passes tweets through the VADER sentiment analysis model
+* Summarises positive, neutral and negative sentiment
-This script gets tweets using Twitter public APIs and passes them through the VADER sentiment analysis model - a model geared towards social media sentiment analysis.
-Results are generated in a .csv file output for further analysis.
+* Generates tweets in a .csv file output for further analysis

 ### VADER Sentiment Analysis Model